-Charlotte is the IPG’s project manager, whose main responsibility is overseeing the IPG collective stands at London and Frankfurt Book Fair.
+Charlotte is the IPG’s membership engagement manager, whose main responsibility is overseeing the IPG collective stands at London and Frankfurt Book Fair.
 She also works on the IPG Skills Hub and the IPG Podcast, as well as helping to organise other IPG events throughout the year.
 Charlotte graduated from Kingston University with an MA in Publishing and joined the IPG in 2017.

 Richard Fisher is the academic and policy correspondent of the IPG.
 He has worked in university press publishing for thirty-five years, and is currently Deputy Chairman of Yale University Press and a non-executive director of Edinburgh University Press, as well as a Fellow and Vice-President of the Royal Historical Society.
 Richard was previously managing director of Academic Publishing at Cambridge University Press, and is a frequent lecturer on scholarly communications at universities around the world: he is also a regular adviser to UK public agencies.

 On leaving school, Terry worked initially for Barclays Bank.
 Most of his career, however, was spent with a quarrying, landfill and haulage company, mostly as finance director/company secretary.
 On retirement, he spent over three years in a part-time position with Berg Publishers, and became finance director of the IPG in 2012.

 Nikki Grogan is personal assistant to Bridget Shine, the IPG’s chief executive.
 She also, after a period of intense data regulation cramming, fulfils the role of IPG’s data protection officer.
 Along with assisting Bridget in her day-to-day activities, Nikki is primarily responsible for the administration of the IPG's mentoring programme and all things speaker-related at our conferences.
 Nikki joined the IPG team in 2017, having previously spent the majority of her career in corporate law.